Character Education at Windsor Charter Academy

 The Habits of Mind (Grades 9-12)

 At the high school level, students use the Habits of Mind as their character education program.
-Habits of Mind are dispositions or thinking behaviors that can be used navigate a complex world.
+Habits of Mind are dispositions or thinking behaviors that can be used to navigate a complex world.
 Students can use these habits when they face challenges where answers may not be immediately apparent.
 The habits are intentionally framed in positive, growth-oriented language.
 Each states a positive behavior and each starts with a verb that ends in “ing” to signify that it is always a behavior we can get better at and grow with.
-This lifelong framework is dedicated growing cognitive, social, and emotional development for students.
+This lifelong framework is dedicated to growing cognitive, social, and emotional development for students.